-The master's degree is attained by: Plan I, the Thesis option, or Plan II, the Comprehensive Examination option.
+The master's degree is attained by: Plan I, the Thesis option, or Plan II, the Comprehensive Examination or Capstone/Culminating Project option.
 A program may offer the option of one or both plans with the approval of the Graduate Council.
 Each of these plans has minimal coursework requirements, but programs may impose additional requirements.